 When Quick Shutter is turned on, the camera immediately records the image without waiting for Auto Focus to be performed when you press the shutter release all the way down.
 This helps to avoid missing a special moment while you wait for the camera to Auto Focus.

-- 1. In the REC mode, press [MENU]. - 2.
-Select the "REC" tab, select "Quick Shutter", and then press [▶]. - 3.
+- Select the "REC" tab, select "Quick Shutter", and then press [▶]. - 3.
 Use [▲] and [▼] to select the setting you want, and then press [SET].